Estuary

 • Flexible Data Routing: Flow offers a many-to-many data routing capability, allowing users to route the same data to multiple destinations within milliseconds efficiently.
 This feature simplifies data synchronization across various destinations without complex coding.

-• Change Data Capture (CDC)CDC capabilities allows for detection of operations within a database to capture any modifications made to the data.
+• Change Data Capture (CDC)CDC capabilities allow for detection of operations within a database to capture any modifications made to the data.
 When handling multiple databases and frequently changing sources, CDC proves more efficient than repeatedly reloading and rewriting data.

 Here’s a step-by-step guide on using Flow to load data from Kafka to MySQL.